controllinghand/securenode-monitor/README.md

 ### Bash Monitor for MAC OS 10.13.2 server
 ### ATTENTION: This installer is only suitable for a dedicated vps for the agent and MAC OS for the server.
 ### This Repository will Monitor a smartnode and is designed to run from your MAC if you have MULTIPLE smartnodes
-### This script Assumes you already have a Smartnode installed.
+### This script assumes you already have a Smartnode installed.
 And you followed the guide from https://steemit.com/smartcash/@controllinghand/smartcash-smartnode-setup-guide-v1-4-mac-version-with-smartnode-checks-and-anti-ddos-optional-bootstrap or https://forum.smartcash.cc/t/smartcash-smartnode-setup-guide-v2-1-mac-version-quick-setup/3022
 ### This also assumes that you have secured you node and have followed these guides https://steemit.com/smartcash/@controllinghand/secure-your-smartcash-smartnode-vps-on-ubuntu-16-04-with-a-mac-wallet-v1-0 or https://forum.smartcash.cc/t/secure-your-smartcash-smartnode-vps-on-ubuntu-16-04-with-a-mac-wallet-v1-0/3025

 ### You must run this script as root on your VPS even if you installed smartcashd as another user like smartadmin